Panik makes stellar debut with Miami in 11-6 win over Phils

 Panik was activated by the Marlins before Wednesday’s game after arriving as part of a four-player trade with the Toronto Blue Jays for outfielder Corey Dickerson and pitcher Adam Cimber.
 He went right to work, turning on a Nola knuckle-curve and whipping it into the bleachers in right field for his third homer of the season in the second inning.
 In the fifth, Panik had an RBI single to right off reliever Neftali Feliz that scored Miguel Rojas and broke a 5-all tie.

 Leon followed with a two-run double to the right field corner that brought in Sanchez and Panik, extending Miami’s lead to 8-5.
+“Gong down 4-1 against Aaron Nola, it’s easy to mail it in and say today is not our day,” Panik said.
+“But we had a lot of good at-bats in the fifth inning.
+That’s what good teams do and they believe in each other.
+It was nice to see.”

 Miami tacked on two runs in the sixth, one on a single by Cooper that scored Jazz Chisholm Jr. The other Marlins run scored when a Rojas grounder to third was misplayed by Alec Bohm, allowing Marte to score.

 One start after tying Tom Seaver’s 51-year old major league record of recording 10 consecutive strikeouts, Nola struck out 11 Marlins — including eight of the first nine outs of the game by punchout.

 However, Nola’s pitch count rose quickly as he labored in the fifth, failing to get out of the frame after yielding four consecutive two-out singles to Cooper, Duvall, Rojas and Sanchez.
+Nola (5-5) is 4-8 lifetime against the Marlins with a 3.58 ERA after allowing seven earned runs in 4 2/3 innings.

+“That’s not what I’m usually doing,” Nola said.
+“But I’ll keep working.
+I need to pitch deeper into the games.”

 Phillies pitchers recorded 16 strikeouts in the game, but allowed the Marlins to post a season-high 18 hits.